The unexpected death of a family member is always devastating, taking an emotional toll on everyone else.

 Other Important Facts About Missouri Wrongful Death Damages

 In this situation, you can show that your loved one was not otherwise employed full-time but was taking care of another family member for at least 50% of their time.
-In Missouri, there is a presumption that the value of this care 110% of the average weekly wage rate in Missouri.
+In Missouri, there is a presumption that the value of this care is 110% of the average weekly wage rate in Missouri.
 However, this presumption can be challenged depending on the facts.
 Missouri also places a limit on the amount of non-economic damages (e.g., pain and suffering) that can be recovered in medical malpractice cases.

 Damages Recoverable in Arkansas Wrongful Death Lawsuits

 Similar to Missouri, Arkansas allows for two categories of wrongful death claims: the estate claim and the family claim.
-The estate claim involves those losses suffered by the deceased person as a result of his or her death, including funeral and burial costs, medical expenses, pain and suffering and the lost value of your loved one’s life.
+The estate claim involves those losses suffered by the deceased person as a result of his or her death, including funeral and burial costs, medical expenses, pain and suffering, and the lost value of your loved one’s life.
 As for the family claim, surviving family members can recover damages such as the loss of the financial support from their loved one, loss of household services, and loss of care, comfort, and guidance.

-How Wrongful Death Damages are Handled in Arkansas
+How Wrongful Death Damages Are Handled in Arkansas

 Also, damages awarded in a family claim are paid directly to the surviving family as opposed to the estate.
 If the family cannot agree on how to divide the award, the court will decide.

 If you have questions regarding damages or any other wrongful death matters in Arkansas or Missouri, please contact the Cottrell Law Office for a free consultation.
-You can contact us either online or by calling us toll-free at (888) 616-6356.
+You can contact us either online or by calling us toll-free at (800) 364-8305.